 - Casa de Pilatos

-Our walk ends at Seville’s Cathedral.
+We then walk to Seville’s Cathedral.
 This huge building, which is the largest Gothic structure of its type in Europe, was built upon the foundations of the Almohad Friday Mosque by the Christian conquerors of the city.
 It retains the general plan and dimensions of the mosque and its courtyard that was used by the Islamic population for ritual ablutions.
 The courtyard, as its name – Patio de los Naranjos – suggests, is now dominated by a veritable forest of orange trees.
 Although now used primarily as a thoroughfare, the courtyard would once have provided Islamic students with a quiet shady place for the study of the Qur’an; plantings would have been more diverse at that time.
 The cathedral boasts what is arguably Spain’s greatest retablo mayor, a massive gilt and painted wood retable occupying the whole of the chancel wall.
 It also contains a number of major medieval, Renaissance and Baroque artworks and the tomb of Christopher Columbus.